-For over 40 years the American rock band KISS made a name for themselves by their music and spectacular live show.
-After being absent for seven years KISS came back to Glasgow.
+For over 40 years, the American rock band KISS made a name for themselves.
+Their music and spectacular live show are one of a kind.
+After being absent for seven years, KISS came back to Glasgow.

-KISS was founded in New York in 1973 and the band soon became infamous by their exciting live performances.
-The face paint and the extravagant costumes are already an eye catcher.
+Founded in New York, KISS saw the day of light back in 1973.
+Soon the band became infamous by their exciting live performances.
+The face paint and the extravagant costumes are already an eye-catcher.
 It was however the blood spitting, explosions and fireworks that gave the band the name “the hottest band in the world”.
 A name that they still carry with pride over 40 years later.

 All right Glasgow

-After Led Zeppelin’s Rock N Roll the house lights went out and the announcer shouted his oh so famous words: “All right Glasgow.
+After Led Zeppelin’s Rock N Roll the house lights went out.
+The crowd went crazy as the announcer shouted his oh so famous words: “All right Glasgow.
 You wanted the best, you got the best, the hottest band in the world, KISS”.
 And that was the sign, which kicked off the show.
 The curtain dropped and with lots of smoke and pyro Gene, Tommy and Paul made their way down on a hydraulic platform.
 With Eric in the back of the stage bringing the main beat to the opening song Deuce (1974).
-Shout It Out Loud (1976) was next with Gene pleasing the crowd with sticking out his tongue and Paul dancing and posing for the cameras.
+Shout It Out Loud (1976) was next, with Gene pleasing the crowd with sticking out his tongue.
+Paul was showing of his dancing moves and posing for the cameras.

 Our thoughts and prayers are with the families and friends of those affected and all the people of Manchester at this difficult time.
 We are with you and you are in our prayers. – KISS

-After the silence it was time to get dirty with the song Lick It Up.
+After the silence, it was time to get dirty with the song Lick It Up.
 Glasgow loved the banter from Paul before he started the song.
-It is the first song the band released in 1983 without the make up, but still is a household classic.
-Tommy and Paul make half way through the song their way to the front to stage to be lifted up a few feet above the crowd.
+Lick it up was the first song KISS released without makeup in 1983.
+Till this day it is a household classic.
+When it came to the solo, Tommy and Paul were lifted a few feet above the crowd.
 Lick It Up was followed up with I Love It Loud (1982) and Firehouse (1974).
 Firehouse ended with Gene breathing fire.

-Shock Me (1977) is now the song that is sung by Tommy Thayer and he ends the song with a guitar solo which is made complete with a rocket firing guitar.
-Tommy shows the Spaceman character fits him and his singing style fits the song.
+Shock Me (1977) is now the song that is sung by Tommy Thayer, and he ends the song with a guitar solo which is made complete with a rocket firing guitar.
+Tommy shows the Spaceman character fits him, and his singing style fits the song.
 With the last rocket fired in the air, the next song of the 18 song long set list is Flaming Youth (1976).
-This song isn’t performed as often as some of the songs in the setlist and it featured a video featuring the history of KISS with Ace Frehley, Peter Criss and Eric Carr.
+It featured a video featuring the history of KISS with Ace Frehley, Peter Criss and Eric Carr.

 Rock all night

-After taking photos with the crowd it was time for an encore.
-Starting with I Was Made For Loving (1979), the band showed that the once criticised song for being to disco is a real rock song in which the crowd loves to sing along to.
-This song showed Paul not being able to sing as high as he once did and sometimes it feels like he struggles to come near.
-Even though he makes up for it by his showmanship and it gives Eric Singer the chance to show his great singing skills during the chorus.
+After taking photos with the crowd, it was time for an encore.
+Starting with I Was Made For Loving (1979), the band showed that the once criticized song for being too disco is a real rock song in which the crowd loves to sing along to.
+This song showed Paul not being able to sing as high as he once did, and sometimes it feels like he struggles to come near.
+Even though, he makes up for it by his showmanship, and it gives Eric Singer the chance to show his great singing skills during the chorus.
 The show ended it with the classic Detroit Rock City (1976) from the Destroyer album.
 Tonight it might have been Glasgow Rock City and with a lot of fire the show came to a closure, they truly went out with a bang.

 More concert reviews